Beatty solutions of almost Golomb functional equations

-The same mechanism extends to $r=3$.
-The three sliding terms produce a richer regime decomposition, and the repeat structure of $n$ and of $n-1$ no longer coincide, but the underlying logic (local regimes plus orbit density) gives a full \emph{if and only if}.
+The same argument extends to $r=3$.
+The three sliding terms produce a larger case decomposition, and the repeat structures of $n$ and of $n-1$ no longer coincide, but the underlying logic, local cases plus orbit density, gives a full \emph{if and only if}.

 Fix $r=3$, $c=1/\!\sqrt{3}$, and $a(n)=\fl{cn+d}$.
-Write $f(n)=a(n)+a(n{-}1)+a(n{-}2)$ and $\Theta(n)=\theta_{n}+\theta_{n-1}+\theta_{n-2}$ with $\theta_{n}=\frc{cn+d}$.
+Write $S(n)=a(n)+a(n{-}1)+a(n{-}2)$ and $\Theta(n)=\theta_{n}+\theta_{n-1}+\theta_{n-2}$ with $\theta_{n}=\frc{cn+d}$.
 Since $3c^{2}=1$,

-and $a(f(n))=n-1+\fl{D-c\Theta(n)}$.
-Setting $a(f(n))=n+m(n)$, the shift is
+and $a(S(n))=n-1+\fl{D-c\Theta(n)}$.
+Setting $a(S(n))=n+m(n)$, the shift is